 Katherine Magnuson is the director of the Institute for Research on Poverty and Professor at the University of Wisconsin–Madison School of Social Work.
 Her research focuses on the well-being and development of economically disadvantaged children and their families.
 She examines how disparities in socioeconomic status (SES) affect children’s development, and how these effects may be altered by policies and programs, especially early childhood education programs.
 She also investigates how maternal education impacts child development.

 Daniel Meyer is Professor of Social Work at the University of Wisconsin–Madison.
 His research centers on the economic well-being of single-parent families.
 Most of his work examines child support policy and welfare reform, employing data derived from his various Wisconsin-based projects.
 With Maria Cancian, he led a team of researchers that evaluated an experimental innovative child support policy in a multi-year project demonstrating the advantages of allowing all child support paid by noncustodial parents (usually fathers) to go to the family.
 The evaluation was used as important evidence to change the child support regime in the United Kingdom.

-Cynthia Osborne is an Associate Professor, Director of the Center for Health and Social Policy, and Director of the Child and Family Research at the Lyndon B. Johnson School of Public Affairs, The University of Texas at Austin.
+Cynthia Osborne is an Associate Dean for Academic Strategies, Associate Professor, Director of the Center for Health and Social Policy, and Director of the Child and Family Research at the Lyndon B. Johnson School of Public Affairs, The University of Texas at Austin.
 Her research interests include social policy issues, poverty and inequality, family and child well-being, and family demography.
 Dr. Osborne has extensive experience leading long-term evaluations of state and national programs, with the aim of helping organizations understand what works, and how to ensure sustainable implementation of effective policies.

 LaShawnDa Pittman is an Assistant Professor in the American Ethnic Studies Department at the University of Washington (UW).
 She is currently focused on three distinct, but interrelated aspects of grandparent caregiving.
 She is also working on a project that examines and intervenes on the health disparities experienced by grandparent caregivers and uses social and biomedical science approaches.
 Her other research interests include social stratification and inequality; urban poverty; race and ethnicity; gender and families; research methods; public policy; and health disparities.